Soccer-World-Young Belgium generation may prove golden in Brazil

 Christian Benteke of Aston Villa was already blowing hot and cold, able to create goals out of nothing but also capable of missing gaping chances.

-His torn Achilles means Belgium will rely on Lukaku alone up front, although he has prospered since his missed penalty for Chelsea in the early season UEFA Super Cup led to a loan spell at Everton.
+His torn Achilles means Belgium will rely on Lukaku alone up front, and he has prospered since his missed penalty for Chelsea in the early season UEFA Super Cup led to a loan season at Everton.

-They have also taken a gamble with Adnan Januzaj after the Brussels-born 19-year-old Manchester United forward, eligible for several countries, committed himself to Belgium in April.
+They could also take a risk with Adnan Januzaj after the Brussels-born 19-year-old Manchester United forward, eligible for several countries, committed himself to Belgium last week.

-Belgium also have midfielders who can find the net, notably Kevin De Bruyne, top scorer with four in qualifying who has refound his touch after a transfer from Chelsea to Germany's Wolfsburg.
+Belgium also have midfielders who can find the net, notably Kevin De Bruyne, top scorer with four in qualifying, though he too lost confidence after his recall to Chelsea from loan.
+Following an unhappy spell, he was sold to Germany's Wolfsburg.

-Those players and others bring one positive aspect to the Belgium squad that was not the case in the past - so many of them are playing for top teams in top European leagues.
+Those players and others bring one positive aspect to the Belgium squad that was the case in the past -- so many of the squad are playing for top teams in top European leagues.

 There are a trio of players at Tottenham Hotspur: Jan Vertonghen, Mousa Dembele and Nacer Chadli.
 Goalkeeper Simon Mignolet is Liverpool's No.1 choice in goal, Thomas Vermaelen is at Arsenal, Daniel van Buyten at Bayern Munich.

-Ultimately, however, whether Belgium can surpass their best World Cup result, fourth place in 1986, depends on their capacity to show the form they displayed in a solid, if unspectacular, qualifying campaign.
+Ultimately, however, whether Belgium can surpass their best World Cup result, fourth place in 1986, depends on their capacity to regain the form they displayed in a solid, if unspectacular, qualifying campaign.

 At least their players will not be overawed by playing in front of big, passionate crowds in impressive stadiums as they deal with that every week of the season.
 (Additional reporting by Philip Blenkinsop; editing by Robert Woodward and Mike Collett)